Lauenburg/PackLogSolutions/TechDescription.md

 >User: Customer Service, Planner

-The Lading Page gives access to the appropriate user via a Login Screen.
+The landing page gives access to the appropriate user via a Login Screen.

 ### Recipients Overview